 Mentors & Program Coordinators

-As a mentor, you are the foundation of a successful research participation program, and you are commended for undertaking this important role.
-By hosting participants at your facility, you are contributing to the education and training of the next generation of scientists, as well as advancing the mission of FDA.
-It is essential that you review all sections below.
+As a mentor and/or program coordinator, you are the foundation of a successful research participation program, and you are commended for undertaking this important role.
+By hosting individuals at your facility, you are contributing to the education and training of the next generation of scientists, as well as advancing the mission of US DOT.
+It is essential that you read through all sections listed below.

 Mentor and Program Coordinator Required Training